How to Stop a Car From Stalling

 The clutch pedal

-The vehicles’ engine and gearbox can only be connected when they rotate as the same revolutions per minute, or RPM.
-The rate at which the gearbox rotates, is determined by the gear you are in.
-Higher gears leads to a higher RPM.
-In most cases, your vehicle will stall if you engage the clutch pedal, when the vehicles’ engine speed and gearbox speed do not match.
+The vehicles’ engine and gearbox can only be connected when they rotate at the same revolutions per minute, or RPM.
+The rate at which the gearbox rotates is determined by the gear you are in.
+Higher gears lead to a higher RPM.
+In most cases, your vehicle will stall if you engage the clutch pedal when the vehicles’ engine speed and gearbox speed do not match.
 Simply put, you need to be travelling at the correct speed, for your choice of gear.

 Moving off in the wrong gear

-Shaded Box Callout: When moving off downhill slope, it is perfectly acceptable to move off in second gear.
+When moving off a downhill slope, it is perfectly acceptable to move off in second gear.
 When moving off downhill, gravity will help you pick up speed faster than you otherwise would.